 Aidge demonstration#

-Aidge is a collaborative open source deep learning library optimized for export and processing on embedded devices.
-With Aidge, you can create or import a Computational Graph from common Frameworks, apply editing on its structure, train it and export its architecture on many embedded devices.
-Aidge provides optimized functions for inference as well as training and many custom functionalities for the target device.
+Aidge is a collaborative open source deep learning library optimized for exporting and processing deep learning algorithms on embedded devices.
+With Aidge, one you can create or import a computational graph from popular frameworks, apply modification to its structure, train it and export its architecture to various embedded devices.
+Aidge provides optimized functions for both inference and training, as well as many custom functionalities for the target device.

 In order to demonstrate this toolchain, the MNIST digit recognition task is used.